knott-dev/knott-js/README.md

 # Introduction

-`Knott.JS` is a tiny **Virtual DOM** JavaScript library for creating object-based web components it's called **virtual nodes** with very basic necessary features to build a simple web application or website.
+`Knott.JS` is a tiny (4 kilobytes) **Virtual DOM** JavaScript library for creating object-based web components it's called **virtual nodes** that everything is run on the memory, it's fast!

+And, one more thing, no CSS for sure.
+That is **DOM Styling Utilities** came with the same package.
+Almost infinite modifier for just one utility.
+A very basic feature is capable to build simple web apps or websites.

-# Menu
+# Features / Menu

 - [Create Element](#craft)
 - [Virtual Node](#virtual-node)